mehrankhosrojerdi/Diffusion_model/README.md

 ## Training

 Here the qustion is, how we train this UNet neural network and get it to predict noise?
+we take a sprite from our training data, and we actually add noise to it.
+Then we give it to the neural network, and we ask the neural network to predict that noise.
+Following that we compare the predicted noise against the actual noise that was added to that image, and that's how we compute the loss.
+And that backprops through the neural network, so then the neural network learns to predict that noise better.

 ![](docs/images/Training_NN.png)

 ## Controling